 University staff can read more about the CMRT and crisis management and recovery procedures on the University's CMRT intranet site (UTAS staff access only).

-For more information on the University's CMR Plan, contact Matt Smith, Deputy Director, Commercial Services and Development, telephone (03) 6226 6422.
+For more information on the University's CMR Plan, contact Matt Smith, Associate Director, Facilities Management, telephone (03) 6226 6422.